hef/waveform/README.markdown

 purpose:
 --------
 CS266 at UIC has most students use [hades](http://tams-www.informatik.uni-hamburg.de/applets/hades/html/) to complete the projects.
-The long and short of it is that The software kind of sucks.
+The long and short of it is that The software kind of sucks[1].

 I decideded to use [logisim](http://ozark.hendrix.edu/~burch/logisim/) insead.